secblc/Blind-Croupier-Documentation/White Paper.md

 *As each of these tasks needs large investments, we decided to focus on delivering quality solutions for other professionals, who, in turn, will use their resources to attract players and secure their stakes.
 Together we can bring new horizons to online gambling.*

-# Turnkey Solution For Operators Casino

-Blind Croupier solutions are not for a single casino, but for many casinos working together with the same software.
-To the casino operators, we guarantee a modern platform, all available games, and the ability to process transactions using our gambling license as soon as possible (everything is already done).
-We require minimum investment from a casino owners and little effort to launch a project.
-To begin, they will only need to develop a casino's design and a marketing plan (which is what Blind Croupier would help with) - and that's it, they can serve the clients in their own new generation casino.

 # Blind Croupier Platform

+BlindCroupier, we believe, is going to be a quality brand in the online gambling world.
+It is important for those casinos working with our software for Blind Croupier to be associated with fine gameplay, fairness and large wins (which is, of course, true).
+Our strategy is to provide higher conversion rates for those casinos using our solutions.

 The release of the platform is split into two stages.
+The basic platform and the basic game set are to be presented to the blockchain community.
+The advanced platform with advanced games are to be presented at the main online gambling exhibitions.
+During this stage we are going to showcase all the features of our solutions.
 The features and functionality are described in table.

 |  Platform features | Basic platform  | Advanced platform  |
 |---|---|:-:|